Belgaum border dispute: Recent (2022- )

-In December, 2022 Union Minister of Home Affairs, Amit Shah held meeting with both State's Chief Ministers.
+In December 2022, Union Minister of Home Affairs, Amit Shah held meeting with both State's Chief Ministers.
 Both states agreed to form joint panel to see the issue.
-The Joint panel will include 6 observing ministers (3 from each state).
+The Joint panel included 6 observing ministers (3 from each state).

 While a separate committee headed by an IAS officer will monitor law and order in the district.

 On 27 December 2022, Maharashtra Legislative Assembly passed a unanimous resolution over border dispute with Karnataka.
 The resolution includes Belgaum, Nippani, Karwar, Bidar, Bhalki cities with 865 Marathi-speaking villages of Karnataka to be part of Maharashtra and for this Maharashtra Government will pursuit legal proceedings in Supreme Court.

 On Friday (February 21, 2025), NWKRTC bus conductor was assaulted after he asked a passenger to speak in Kannada.
 According to the police, the passenger in question, a college student, is a minor girl.
 The driver of the bus was also assaulted.
 The incident led to disruption in bus services between Karnataka and Maharashtra, with Kannada outfits in Karnataka and Shiv Sena activists on the Maharashtra side of the border protesting.